-In May 2008, Congress passed the Genetic Information Nondiscrimination Act (GINA).
+In May 2008, Congress passed GINA.
 The goal of the legislation is to establish a national and uniform basic standard to protect the public from genetic discrimination in health insurance and employment.
 The health insurance provision of the law took effect May 2009 and the employment provision in November 2009.